rosemondepower/heartworm_genome/02_code/oncho2/oncho2.md

 done

 # max-missing = 0.7
-# After filtering, kept 81 out of 83 Individuals
+#After filtering, kept 82 out of 84 Individuals
-#After filtering, kept 46 out of a possible 46 Sites
+#After filtering, kept 39 out of a possible 39 Sites

 # max-missing = 0.8
-# After filtering, kept 81 out of 83 Individuals
+#After filtering, kept 82 out of 84 Individuals
-#After filtering, kept 46 out of a possible 46 Sites
+#After filtering, kept 39 out of a possible 39 Sites

 # max-missing = 0.9
-# After filtering, kept 81 out of 83 Individuals
+# After filtering, kept 82 out of 84 Individuals
-#After filtering, kept 46 out of a possible 46 Sites
+#After filtering, kept 39 out of a possible 39 Sites

 # max-missing = 1
-# After filtering, kept 81 out of 83 Individuals
+# After filtering, kept 82 out of 84 Individuals
-#After filtering, kept 45 out of a possible 46 Sites
+#After filtering, kept 28 out of a possible 39 Sites

 # For Wb variants